AAA publishers failed the horror genre, but that's fine: it belongs to the indies now

 Being freed from the need to appeal to a wide audience also allows indie horror creators to explore themes, settings, and ideas that would be too niche for a mainstream release.
 This is exemplified by Taiwanese indie Red Candle Games, one of the most exciting developers working in the horror genre today.
 Its first game, Detention, uses the religion and culture of Taiwan, and some troubled corners of its history, as the basis for its story, bringing a real depth of emotion to the narrative.
 And follow-up Devotion is just as compelling and moving, telling the intimate story of a tormented family living in '80s Taiwan.
 A lot of horror games are presented from a Western perspective, which gives games like those created by devs like Red Candle and Japan-based Chilla's Art added value.

 In many ways, the path horror games have taken mirrors the current state of horror cinema.
 You won't see anything truly genre-bending or interesting released by a major Hollywood studio today.
-But smaller distributors and production companies like Film4, Neon, Troma, and A24, while not all truly independent, have been keeping the genre alive with strange, provocative movies larger studios would never bankroll.
+But smaller, independent distributors and production companies have been keeping the genre alive with strange, provocative movies larger studios would be less likely to bankroll.
 Films like Robert Eggers' The Lighthouse or Ben Wheatley's A Field in England appeal to me in the same way many indie horror games do: they're bold, experimental, fearless, and the result of a singular vision.
 And this appetite for interesting horror cinema is beginning to feed back into games.
 Mundaun, developed by Hidden Fields, has a lot in common stylistically with Eggers' films, and leans into the folk horror revival led by films like Midsommar and The Witch.

 There's just so much great indie horror out there, old and new.
 The interactive VHS slasher flicks of Puppet Combo, visual novel Doki Doki Literature Club and its legendary rug pull, pretty much anything by Frictional, bizarre adventure games like Strangeland, the multiplayer sensation that is Phasmophobia, character-led teen horror like Oxenfree and its upcoming sequel, and the Giallo strangeness of The Horror of Salazar House.
 Horror is one of the most creative spaces in the indie scene today, and I'm constantly thrilled by the imaginations of these developers.
 AAA publishers might not see a future in horror, but I see it every day when I browse the horror tag on Itch.